- Organizing Your Data

 Who Must Submit?

-Data sets from ARC-supported scientific research should be deposited in long-lived and publicly-available archives appropriate for the specific type of data collected (such as the NSF supported Arctic Data Center at http://arcticdata.io).
-Metadata for projects, regardless of where they are archived, should be submitted to this Arctic Data Center for improved access and discoverability.
+Data from ARC-supported scientific research should be deposited in long-lived and publicly-available archives appropriate for the specific type of data collected (by default, the NSF-supported Arctic Data Center or others where appropriate).
+Metadata for projects, regardless of where they are archived, should be submitted to this Arctic Data Center for centralized access and discoverability.

-For all ARC supported Arctic Observing Network projects:
+For all ARC supported Arctic Observing Network (AON) projects, NSF also requires:

 - Real-time data must be made publicly available immediately.
-If there is any question about what constitutes real-time data, please contact the appropriate program officer.
+If there is any question about what constitutes real-time data, please contact the appropriate NSF Program Officer.

 - All data must be submitted to a national data center or another long-lived publicly accessible archive within 6 months of collection, and be fully quality controlled.